1. Home

 Can I have no electric bill by going solar?

 Solar energy typically won’t completely eliminate your electricity bill.
-Even with panels that offset all of your usage, you will typically still have to pay fixed monthly utility charges.
+Even with panels that offset all of your usage, you may still have to pay fixed monthly utility charges.
+Even in months when your balance is zero, you’ll receive a bill telling you so.

 If there is a power outage, will my solar power go out?

-A home solar power system without battery storage and connected to the grid will, in the vast majority of cases, lose power when there is an outage.
+A home solar power system without battery storage will shut down when there is an outage.

 Solar panels with batteries can temporarily disconnect from the grid.
 During a power outage, you’ll be able to use the electricity from your solar panels or stored in your battery to power at least part of your home.